ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 For individuals aged between 0 and six months, we made the following
 assumptions:

-	1. Maternal consumption of vitamin A fortified foods as no effect on infant vitamin A deficiency birth prevalence.
+	1. Maternal consumption of vitamin A fortified foods has no effect on infant vitamin A deficiency birth prevalence.
 This assumption is supported by studies performed by Dror and Allen (2018).